 ATM owners prefer to stock larger denominations, because overall that means more cash.
-If the ATM can only hold 500 notes, it can dispense $10,000 if they were all $20 notes but only $5,000 if they were all $10 bills.
+If the ATM can only hold 500 bills, it can dispense $10,000 if they were all $20 notes but only $5,000 if they were all $10 bills.
 Bigger notes means more money, which means more customers can be served.
 That’s why not many ATMs dispense small bills like $1 bills and $5 bills.

 Maximum ATM withdrawal limits are also restricted physically by the dispensing slot.
 This can usually hold between 10 and 25 notes safely.
 25 $20 bills would get you $500, while 25 $5 would only see you at $125.